unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Zihao Jiang.md

 add search item by category
-add owner_email in every item's json. bug fixed, combine search item by keyword and filter category together
+add owner_email in every item's json. bug fixed, combine search item by keyword and filter category together bug fixed,but no idea about sorting price bug.